7Block Labs

 4. Enterprise Cross-Chain Solutions with Hyperledger Quilt

-• Architecture: ILP-based protocol enabling enterprise chains to interoperate.
+• Architecture: This ILP-based protocol helps different enterprise chains connect and collaborate effortlessly.

 Conclusion: Building a Future-Ready Cross-Chain Messaging Layer